seongyooncho/RoboND-Perception-Project/writeup.md

 Here is the result of scene number 2.
 ![train](./misc_images/output_2.png)
-You can see book is falsely recognized as sticky_notes.
+You can see glue is falsely recognized as biscuits.
 Others are fine though.
 Success rate is (4/5).

 Here is the result of scene number 3.
 ![train](./misc_images/output_3.png)
-You can two false recognition.
-First, glue is missing because it's behind the book.
-Second, book is recognized as sticky note again.
-Success rate is (6/8).
+Glue is falsely recognized as sticky_notes again.
+Success rate is (7/8).

-It seems little bit weird that book is falsely recognized to sticky notes.
-Because if we look at the result matrices of 'train_svm.py', there's no chance of misrecognition between book and sticky notes.
-I think it could be better if I try capturing more features or test training other methods.
+It seems little bit weird that glue is falsely recognized as sticky notes.
+Because if we look at the result matrices of 'train_svm.py', there's no chance of misrecognition between glue and sticky notes.
+I think there's some problem in capturing or training, but I couldn't figure what exact problem is.
+Since index of sticky_notes is 0, I think it might related to some problems with indexing.

-For missing glue in scene 3, It could be solved if the recognition process is held one by one.
-Not everything at once.
-Because It can be revealed if objects in front of it is cleared.